 Above the shield is a banner reading, "POPULI VOCENATA."
 This Latin motto has been translated to read "Born by the voice of the people" or "Born of the popular will."
 The motto speaks directly to the Kansas-Nebraska Act of 1854, creating the territory and establishing popular sovereignty whereby voting residents would decide if Kansas became a slave or free state.
 Unfortunately, this resulted in sporadic acts of violence as both sides fought for control.
-Perhaps the most famous are the murders of five proslavery men by John Brown and his sons in 1856, and the Marais de Cygnes massacre in which five free-state men were killed in 1858.
+Perhaps the most famous are the murders of five proslavery men by John Brown and his sons in the Pottawatomie Massacre in 1856, and the kidnapping of 11 free-state men and murder of five of those by proslavery men at the Marais de Cygnes Massacre in 1858.

 The territorial period is terribly complex in terms of political history.
 At one time there were two separate legislatures, one proslavery and the other free-state.
 Four different constitutions were written.
 An anti-slavery document finally was adopted by popular vote and Kansas entered the union as a free state on January 29, 1861.
 About three months later, the first shots of the Civil War were fired at Fort Sumter, South Carolina.
 On May 20, 1861, Kansas' official state seal was adopted, thereby making the territorial seal obsolete.